-The Olympic Ice Stadium of Cortina was built for the VII Olympic Winter Games of 1956, which were hosted in Cortina d'Ampezzo.
+Even though it is not exactly located in Corso Italia, it seems appropriate to mention the Olympic Ice Stadium of Cortina.
+It was built for the VII Olympic Winter Games of 1956, which were hosted in Cortina d'Ampezzo.
 It was the first Olympic Winter Games in the world to be broadcast on television.
-The ice competitions and the opening and closing celebrations of the Olympic games were held here.
+The ice competitions and the opening and closing celebrations of the Olympic games were held there.
 The structure was built by the company "Viviani Donato and sons", from Cornuda (TV).

 Before proceeding, a couple of curiosities:

 - The stadium appeared in the film 007 - For Your Eyes Only in 1981, in the scene where James Bond meets Kristatos and his protégé, the skater Bibi.

 - The engine room of the stadium is still the original one from 1952 and maintains the ice using 50 kilometers of coils, placed a few centimeters below the rink.